 Dr James Hawkins works through a small Edinburgh-based medical charity that specialises in helping those with psychological difficulties or persistent pain problems.
 He is a lecturer on the South of Scotland cognitive therapy postgraduate training course and a member of the International Association for the Study of Pain.
 He was on the working party that set up the BHMA in the early 1980s.

 Dr William House is general practitioner interested in understanding health and illness in non-medical ways, especially philosophy and the arts.
 He does research into holistic care, teaches at the University of Bristol Medical School, is a Trustee of the BHMA, and writes absurd plays.

-Dr Richard James Clark is a practitioner of holistic medicine in Devon.
-He has been an educator and researcher at the interface between medicine and complementary therapies for over 35 years, currently at Peninsula College of Medicine and Dentistry.
+Richard Clark is a practitioner of holistic-humanistic therapy and acupuncture in Devon.
+He has been a practitioner, educator and researcher at the interface between medicine and complementary therapies for over 35 years.

 Dr Kim A Jobst

 Dr Kim A Jobst is Visiting Professor in Healthcare and Integrated Medicine at the School of Healthcare, Oxford Brookes University, Physician and Medical Homoeopath at the Glasgow and Hereford Nuffield Hospitals, and at The Diagnostic Clinic in London.
 Kim is Editor-in-Chief of the Journal of Alternative and Complementary Medicine: Research on Paradigm, Practice and Policy, and was a founding member of the Council of The Prince of Wales's Foundation for Integrated Health.